mngse/uc3-ai-scheduler/decice_cmds.md

 # Device Commands (minimal)

-This file is a minimal Markdown conversion of the original `decice_cmds.txt` and groups commands by node/terminal.
 We need to have 8 terminals that have an SSH connection to the E4 cluster (it can be the E4 controlplane).
 Please do VPN first.